sakarisalmi/42-get_next_line/README.md

 In the get_next_line() function that we create in this project, the static variable is used to store the rest of the read string after a newline character ('\n').

 ## How Different Implementations Can Make All the Difference
-My original implementation of the project is ok, but it definitely isn't the most efficient algorithm-wise, especially so if the buffer size is set to something very large.
+My original implementation of the project is ok, but it definitely isn't the most efficient, especially so if the buffer size is set to something very large.

 To show this, I've decided to create a simple test program where I retrieve all the contents in the Bible using get_next_line():
 ```